 The only down side to diving Elphinstone lies in its popularity and proximity to Marsa Alam.
-Being one of the most popular sites in the Red Sea, Elphinstone usually has several liveaboards and day trip boats moored to it all day long.
+Being one of the most popular sites in the Red Sea, There are usually several liveaboards and day trip boats moored here all day long.
 Having said that, Elphinstone remains a site in the realm of advanced divers as it is an open ocean site and currents can be strong.
 The current runs in a north-south direction along the east and west walls, making this a drift dive.

 Elphinstone Reef Basics: Plateaus, wall diving and sharks